ne0lith/cyberdrop-dl_looper/readme.md

 ## To Archive Logs each run
 - Within `looper_mods.bat` ensure `set "backup_logs=true"` is indeed true.
+- Be careful with this, as depending on your log size, this can quickly eat up storage space.
+I recommend regularly cleaning some out.

 ## To send run results via Discord Webhook
 - Within `looper_mods.bat` ensure `set "send_webhook=true"` is indeed true